Alice in Wonderland (2010 film): Box office

-In North America, Alice in Wonderland is the forty-fourth-highest-grossing film but out of the top 100 when adjusted for inflation.
+In North America, Alice in Wonderland is the forty-fourth-highest-grossing film out of the top 100 when adjusted for inflation.
 It is also the second-highest-grossing film of 2010, behind Toy Story 3, the second-highest-grossing film starring Johnny Depp and the highest-grossing film directed by Tim Burton.
-The film opened on March 5, 2010, on approximately 7,400 screens at 3,728 theaters with $40,804,962 during its first day, $3.9 million of which came from midnight showings, ranking number one and setting a new March opening-day record.
+The film opened on March 5, 2010, on approximately 7,400 screens at 3,728 theaters with $40.8 million during its first day, $3.9 million of which came from midnight showings, ranking number one and setting a new March opening-day record.
 Alice earned $116.1 million on its opening weekend, breaking the record for the largest opening weekend in March (previously held by 300), the record for the largest opening weekend during springtime (previously held by Fast & Furious), the largest opening weekend for a non-sequel (previously held by Spider-Man) and the highest one for the non-holiday, non-summer period.

 However, all of these records were broken by The Hunger Games ($152.5 million) in March 2012.
-Alice made the seventeenth-highest-grossing opening weekend ever and the fifth-largest among 3D films.
+Alice had the seventeenth-highest-grossing opening weekend ever and the fifth-largest among 3D films.
 Opening-weekend grosses originating from 3D showings were $81.3 million (70% of total weekend gross).
-This broke the record for the largest opening-weekend 3D grosses but it was later topped by The Avengers ($108 million).
+That broke the record for the largest opening-weekend 3D grosses but it was later topped by The Avengers ($108 million).
 It had the largest weekend per-theater average of 2010 ($31,143 per theater) and the largest for a PG-rated film.
 It broke the IMAX opening-weekend record by earning $12.2 million on 188 IMAX screens, with an average of $64,197 per site.
 The record was first overtaken by Deathly Hallows – Part 2 ($15.2 million).
 Additionally, it had the biggest opening weekend for a film starring Tim Burton, smashing the previous record held by Planet of the Apes.
 Alice remained in first place for three consecutive weekends at the North American box office.
 Alice closed in theaters on July 8, 2010, with $334.2 million.